A Bayesian design for dual-agent dose optimization with targeted therapies: Method

 We define the MTD as any dose combination with where $\theta_T$ represents the highest probability of toxicity we are willing to accept.
 With discrete dose levels, it is possible that none of the experimental dose levels have an exact probability of toxicity equal to $\theta_T$ and therefore the MTD could be an empty set.

 In this article, stage I follows the escalation with overdose control (EWOC) principle (\cite{babb1998cancer, tighiouart2005flexible, tighiouart2010dose, tighiouart2017bayesian, tighiouart2012number, shi2013escalation}), where the posterior probability of overdosing the next cohort of patients is bounded by a feasibility bound $\alpha$.
 In a cohort with two patients, the first one would receive a new dose of compound $X$ given that the dose $y$ of compound $Y$ that was previously assigned.
 The other patient would receive a new dose of compound $Y$ given that dose $x$ of compound $X$ was previously assigned.
-The feasibility bound $\alpha$ increases from 0.25 up to 0.5 in increments of 0.05 (\cite{wheeler2017toxicity}).
+The feasibility bound $\alpha$ increases from 0.25 up to 0.5 in increments of 0.05. \com{For a detailed explanation of how the feasibility bound with $\alpha$ increments works, we encourage the reader to read the article (\cite{wheeler2017toxicity})}.

 In other words and based on \eqref{eq_mtd}, if $x$ is fixed, the posterior distribution of the MTD takes the form $[\tilde{y}_{\mbox{ MTD}}~|~\tilde{{\boldsymbol \Psi}}_T,x] = (F^{-1}(\theta_T) - \tilde{\alpha}_0 - \tilde{\alpha}_1 \times x) / (\tilde{\alpha}_2 + \tilde{\alpha}_3 \times x)$ whereas if $y$ is fixed, it takes the form $[\tilde{x}_{\mbox{ MTD}}~|~\tilde{{\boldsymbol \Psi}}_T,y] = (F^{-1}(\theta_T) - \tilde{\alpha}_0 - \tilde{\alpha}_2 \times y) / (\tilde{\alpha}_1 + \tilde{\alpha}_3 \times y)$, with $\tilde{{\boldsymbol \Psi}}_T = \{\tilde{\alpha}_0 = F^{-1}(\tilde{\rho}_{00}), \tilde{\alpha}_1 = (F^{-1}(\tilde{\rho}_{10}) - F^{-1}(\tilde{\rho}_{00})), \tilde{\alpha}_2 = (F^{-1}(\tilde{\rho}_{01}) - F^{-1}(\tilde{\rho}_{00})), \tilde{\eta}_3\}$ representing the current posterior distribution of the model parameters in \eqref{eq_pdlt}.